 Obviously, you’re going to need to do more than one coat, and the dry-time will be more than our 30 minute window.
 The whole work of the project takes about 30 minutes give or take, and can easily be done in less than a day.

 Doesn’t it look refreshed and more suited for my decor?
 It pairs well with my $3 garage sale channel back chair I recently upholstered.

-I love the fabric and it’s grain sack appeal, and those legs are toned down to give it a neutral feel.
+I love the fabric and it’s grain sack appeal.
+Plus, those legs give it a neutral feel.

-Though you may think I would keep this beauty, I’m actually on a mission to rebuild a footstool made from cast iron legs that belonged to a stool my grandmother had.
+Though you may think I would keep this beauty, I’m actually on a mission.
+I plan to rebuild a footstool made from cast iron legs that belonged to a stool my grandmother had.
 Aren’t they pretty?

 If you like the footstool from this project, and want it for your own, you can find it in my shop.
 (SOLD)

 I hope you enjoyed this mini makeover and would love it if you would pin and share! ♥

 My next project…a vanity destined for the landfill gets a makeover from top to bottom. eep!
 You can see the transformation HERE.